esy/esy/esy-build-package/README.md

 ## How it works

-A single command `esybuild-package` operates on a build description, it allows
+A single command `esy-build-package` operates on a build description, it allows
 to:

 - Build a package with `esy-build-package build` command.